PlatteauFelix/IndustryProject/README.md

 ## 2.1 Training Yolov5

-In Training folder there are 2 notebooks for yolov5 training Chose between local training or google colab and choose corresponding "training" notebook
+In Training folder there are 2 notebooks for yolov5 training.
+Chose between local training or google colab and choose corresponding "training" notebook.

 ## 2.2 Training Unet

-There are 2 notebooks in the SegementationUnet folder. the CreateMasksCoco notebook uses the coco segmentation format from roboflow to create the required images and corresponding masks needed to train Unet.
+There are 2 notebooks in the SegementationUnet folder.
+The CreateMasksCoco notebook uses the coco segmentation format from roboflow to create the required images and corresponding masks needed to train Unet.

 The Unet notebook is used to train a unet model locally.